 You will receive personalized attention through small class sizes with faculty who are dedicated to teaching and are experts in their field.
 Learn outside of the classroom by working with faculty members in original research and participating in community improvement through service-learning.

 Effective July 1, 2018, the 13 “brick-and-mortar” two-year campuses joined seven of the UW System’s four-year comprehensive or research institutions as branch campuses.
 Each two-year campus is now accredited through their affiliated four-year university.
-UW Colleges Online, the fourteenth campus, will continue to offer courses for 2018-19.
+UW Colleges Online will continue to offer courses for 2018-19.